junxit/us-congress-bills-110/bill.md

 > ## § 345.
 Periodic estimate of incidence and prevalence of youth homelessness
 >
-> - **(a)** *Periodic estimate* Not later than 2 years after the date of enactment of the Runaway and Homeless Youth Protection Act, and at 5-year intervals thereafter, the Secretary shall prepare, and submit to the Speaker of the House of Representatives and the President pro tempore of the Senate, a written report that—
+> - **(a)** *Periodic estimate* Not later than 2 years after the date of enactment of the Reconnecting Homeless Youth Act of 2008, and at 5-year intervals thereafter, the Secretary, in consultation with the United States Interagency Council on Homelessness, shall prepare and submit to the Committee on Education and Labor of the House of Representatives and the Committee on the Judiciary of the Senate, and make available to the public, a report—
->   - **(1)** contains an estimate, obtained by using the best quantitative and qualitative social science research methods available, of the incidence and prevalence of runaway and homeless individuals who are not less than 13 years of age but less than 26 years of age; and
+>   - **(1)** by using the best quantitative and qualitative social science research methods available, containing an estimate of the incidence and prevalence of runaway and homeless individuals who are not less than 13 years of age but are less than 26 years of age; and
->   - **(2)** includes with such estimate an assessment of the characteristics of such individuals.
+>   - **(2)** that includes with such estimate an assessment of the characteristics of such individuals.
-> - **(b)** *Content* Each assessment required by subsection (a) shall include—
+> - **(b)** *Content* The report required by subsection (a) shall include—
->   - **(1)** the results of conducting a survey of, and direct interviews with, a representative sample of runaway and homeless individuals who are not less than 13 years of age but less than 26 years of age to determine past and current—
+>   - **(1)** the results of conducting a survey of, and direct interviews with, a representative sample of runaway and homeless individuals who are not less than 13 years of age but are less than 26 years of age, to determine past and current—
 >     - **(A)** socioeconomic characteristics of such individuals; and
 >     - **(B)** barriers to such individuals obtaining—
 >       - **(i)** safe, quality, and affordable housing;
 >       - **(ii)** comprehensive and affordable health insurance and health services; and
 >       - **(iii)** incomes, public benefits, supportive services, and connections to caring adults; and
 >   - **(2)** such other information as the Secretary determines, in consultation with States, units of local government, and national nongovernmental organizations concerned with homelessness, may be useful.
-> - **(c)** *Implementation* If the Secretary enters into any agreement with a non-Federal entity for purposes of carrying out subsection (a), such entity shall be a nongovernmental organization, or an individual, determined by the Secretary to have appropriate expertise in quantitative and qualitative social science research.
+> - **(c)** *Implementation* If the Secretary enters into any contract with a non-Federal entity for purposes of carrying out subsection (a), such entity shall be a nongovernmental organization, or an individual, determined by the Secretary to have appropriate expertise in quantitative and qualitative social science research.

 ## § 7.
 Sexual abuse prevention program

 Section 351(b) of the Runaway and Homeless Youth Act (42 U.S.C.
 5714–41(b)) is amended by inserting “public and” after “priority to”.

 ## § 8.
-National homeless youth awareness campaign

-The Runaway and Homeless Youth Act (42 U.S.C.
-5701 et seq.) is amended—

-- **(1)** by redesignating part F as part G; and
-- **(2)** by inserting after part E the following:

-## § 9.
-Conforming amendments

-- **(a)** *Reports* Section 382(a) of the Runaway and Homeless Youth Act (42 U.S.C.
-5715(a)) is amended by striking “, and E” and inserting “, E, and F”.
-- **(b)** *Consolidated review* Section 385 of the Runaway and Homeless Youth Act (42 U.S.C.
-5731a) is amended by striking “, and E” and inserting “, E, and F”.
-- **(c)** *Evaluation and Information* Section 386(a) of the Runaway and Homeless Youth Act (42 U.S.C.
-5732(a)) is amended by striking “, or E” and inserting “, E, or F”.

-## § 10.
 Performance standards

-Part G of the Runaway and Homeless Youth Act (42 U.S.C.
-5714a et seq.), as redesignated by section 8, is amended by inserting after section 386 the following:
+Part F of the Runaway and Homeless Youth Act (42 U.S.C.
+5714a et seq.) is amended by inserting after section 386 the following:

 > ## § 386A.
 Performance standards
 >
-> - **(a)** *Establishment of performance standards* Not later than 1 year after the date of enactment of the Runaway and Homeless Youth Protection Act, the Secretary shall issue rules that specify performance standards for public and nonprofit private entities that receive grants under sections 311, 321, and 351.
+> - **(a)** *Establishment of performance standards* Not later than 1 year after the date of enactment of the Reconnecting Homeless Youth Act of 2008, the Secretary shall issue rules that specify performance standards for public and nonprofit private entities and agencies that receive grants under sections 311, 321, and 351.
-> - **(b)** *Consultation* The Secretary shall consult with representatives of public and nonprofit private entities that receive grants under this title, including statewide and regional nonprofit organizations (including combinations of such organizations) that receive grants under this title, and national nonprofit organizations concerned with youth homelessness, in developing the performance standards required by subsection (a).
+> - **(b)** *Consultation* The Secretary shall consult with representatives of public and nonprofit private entities and agencies that receive grants under this title, including statewide and regional nonprofit organizations (including combinations of such organizations) that receive grants under this title, and national nonprofit organizations concerned with youth homelessness, in developing the performance standards required by subsection (a).
-> - **(c)** *Implementation of performance standards* The Secretary shall integrate the performance standards into the processes of the Department of Health and Human Services for grantmaking, monitoring, and evaluation for programs under parts A, B, and E.
+> - **(c)** *Implementation of performance standards* The Secretary shall integrate the performance standards into the processes of the Department of Health and Human Services for grantmaking, monitoring, and evaluation for programs under sections 311, 321, and 351.

-## § 11.
-Appeals
+## § 9.
+Government Accountability Office study and report

-Part G of the Runaway and Homeless Youth Act (42 U.S.C.
-5714a et seq.) as amended by section 10, is further amended by inserting after section 386A the following:

-> ## § 386B.
-Appeals
->
+- **(a)** *Study*
+  - **(1)** *In general* The Comptroller General of the United States shall conduct a study, including making findings and recommendations, relating to the processes for making grants under parts A, B, and E of the Runaway and Homeless Youth Act (42 U.S.C.
+5711 et seq., 5714–1 et seq., 5714–41).
+  - **(2)** *Subjects* In particular, the Comptroller General shall study—
+    - **(A)** the Secretary’s written responses to and other communications with applicants who do not receive grants under part A, B, or E of such Act, to determine if the information provided in the responses and communications is conveyed clearly;
+    - **(B)** the content and structure of the grant application documents, and of other associated documents (including grant announcements), to determine if the requirements of the applications and other associated documents are presented and structured in a way that gives an applicant a clear understanding of the information that the applicant must provide in each portion of an application to successfully complete it, and a clear understanding of the terminology used throughout the application and other associated documents;
+    - **(C)** the peer review process for applications for the grants, including the selection of peer reviewers, the oversight of the process by staff of the Department of Health and Human Services, and the extent to which such staff make funding determinations based on the comments and scores of the peer reviewers;
+    - **(D)** the typical timeframe, and the process and responsibilities of such staff, for responding to applicants for the grants, and the efforts made by such staff to communicate with the applicants when funding decisions or funding for the grants is delayed, such as when funding is delayed due to funding of a program through appropriations made under a continuing resolution; and
+    - **(E)** the plans for implementation of, and the implementation of, where practicable, the technical assistance and training programs carried out under section 342 of the Runaway and Homeless Youth Act (42 U.S.C.
+5714–22), and the effect of such programs on the application process for the grants.
-> - **(a)** *Establishment of appeal procedure* Not later than 6 months after the date of enactment of the Runaway and Homeless Youth Protection Act, the Secretary shall establish by rule an appeal procedure to enable applicants to obtain timely reviews of the amounts of grants made, and the denials of grants requested, under this title.
+- **(b)** *Report* Not later than 1 year after the date of enactment of this Act, the Comptroller General shall prepare and submit to the Committee on Education and Labor of the House of Representatives and the Committee on the Judiciary of the Senate a report containing the findings and recommendations resulting from the study.
-> - **(b)** *Consultation* The Secretary shall consult with representatives of public and nonprofit private entities that receive grants under this title, including statewide and regional nonprofit organizations (including combinations of such organizations) that receive grants under this title, and national nonprofit organizations concerned with youth homelessness, in developing the appeal procedure required by subsection (a).

-## § 12.
+## § 10.
 Definitions

 - **(a)** *Homeless youth* Section 387(3) of the Runaway and Homeless Youth Act (42 U.S.C.
 5732a(3)) is amended—
   - **(1)** in the matter preceding subparagraph (A), by striking “The” and all that follows through “means” and inserting “The term homeless, used with respect to a youth, means”; and
-  - **(2)** in subparagraph (A)(ii), by striking “not less than 16 years of age” and inserting “not less than 16 years of age and not more than 21 years of age, except that nothing in this clause shall prevent a participant who enters the program carried out under part B prior to reaching 22 years of age from being eligible for the 635-day length of stay authorized by section 322(a)(2); and”.
+  - **(2)** in subparagraph (A)—
+    - **(A)** in clause (i)—
+      - **(i)** by striking “not more than” each place it appears and inserting “less than”; and
+      - **(ii)** by inserting after “age” the last place it appears the following: “, or is less than a higher maximum age if the State where the center is located has an applicable State or local law (including a regulation) that permits such higher maximum age in compliance with licensure requirements for child-and youth-serving facilities”; and
+    - **(B)** in clause (ii), by striking “age;” and inserting the following:
+      > age and either—
+      > - **(I)** less than 22 years of age; or
+      > - **(II)** not less than 22 years of age, as of the expiration of the maximum period of stay permitted under section 322(a)(2) if such individual commences such stay before reaching 22 years of age;

 - **(b)** *Runaway youth* Section 387 of the Runaway and Homeless Youth Act (42 U.S.C.
 5732a) is amended—
   - **(1)** by redesignating paragraphs (4), (5), (6), and (7) as paragraphs (5), (6), (7), and (8), respectively; and
   - **(2)** by inserting after paragraph (3) the following:
     > - **(4)** *Runaway youth* The term runaway, used with respect to a youth, means an individual who is less than 18 years of age and who absents himself or herself from home or a place of legal residence without the permission of a parent or legal guardian.

-## § 13.
+## § 11.
 Authorization of appropriations

 Section 388(a) of the Runaway and Homeless Youth Act (42 U.S.C.
 5751(a)) is amended—

 - **(1)** in paragraph (1)—
   - **(A)** by striking “is authorized” and inserting “are authorized”;
-  - **(B)** by striking “part E) $105,000,000 for fiscal year 2004” and inserting “parts E and F) $150,000,000 for fiscal year 2009”; and
+  - **(B)** by striking “part E) $105,000,000 for fiscal year 2004” and inserting “section 345 and part E) $140,000,000 for fiscal year 2009”; and
-  - **(C)** by striking “2005, 2006, 2007, and 2008” and inserting “2010, 2011, 2012, and 2013”; and
+  - **(C)** by striking “2005, 2006, 2007, and 2008” and inserting “2010, 2011, 2012, and 2013”;
+- **(2)** in paragraph (3)—
+  - **(A)** by striking “In” and inserting the following:
+    > - **(A)** *In general* In

+  - **(B)** by inserting “(other than section 345)” before the period; and
+  - **(C)** by adding at the end the following:
+    > - **(B)** *Periodic estimate* There are authorized to be appropriated to carry out section 345 such sums as may be necessary for fiscal years 2009, 2010, 2011, 2012, and 2013.

-- **(2)** in paragraph (4)—
+- **(3)** in paragraph (4)—
   - **(A)** by striking “is authorized” and inserting “are authorized”; and
-  - **(B)** by striking “such sums as may be necessary for fiscal years 2004, 2005, 2006, 2007, and 2008” and inserting “$30,000,000 for fiscal year 2009 and such sums as may be necessary for fiscal years 2010, 2011, 2012, and 2013”; and
+  - **(B)** by striking “such sums as may be necessary for fiscal years 2004, 2005, 2006, 2007, and 2008” and inserting “$25,000,000 for fiscal year 2009 and such sums as may be necessary for fiscal years 2010, 2011, 2012, and 2013”.
-- **(3)** by adding at the end the following:
-  > - **(5)** *Part F* There is authorized to be appropriated to carry out part F $3,000,000 for fiscal year 2009 and such sums as may be necessary for fiscal years 2010, 2011, 2012, and 2013.